-- 3.31 Liquidity risk is defined as the risk that the Bank may have insufficient funds to meet its obligations as they fall due i.e. risk of being unable to satisfy claims without impairment of its financial capital due to mismatches in the timing of cash flows. - 3.32 The Bank does not currently have any borrowings other than an insignificant amount of bank financing and routine accounts payables for operating costs.
+3.31 Liquidity risk is defined as the risk that the Bank may have insufficient funds to meet its obligations as and when they fall due i.e. risk of being unable to satisfy claims

+- 3.32 The Bank does not currently have any borrowings other than an insignificant amount of bank financing and routine accounts payables for operating costs.
 Accordingly, it does not have any significant liquidity risk exposure from borrowings.
-However, the Bank has extended certain guarantees and undertaken commitments in support of its investment projects as disclosed in Note 34 to the Consolidated Financial Statements. - 3.33 Although this gives rise to a level of liquidity funding risk, management carefully monitors liquidity through regular forecasts prepared by the Bank's Treasury Department in consultation with the business and finance functions of the Bank, including considerations of stress scenarios.
+However, the Bank has extended certain guarantees and undertaken commitments in support of its investment projects as disclosed in Note 5 to the interim condensed consolidated financial statements. - 3.33 Although this gives rise to a level of liquidity funding risk, management carefully monitors liquidity through regular forecasts prepared by the Bank's Treasury Department in consultation with the business and finance functions of the Bank, including considerations of stress scenarios.
 The Bank also has a portfolio of quoted equity securities which are available to meet any unexpected shortfalls in funding requirements.
-Accordingly, management considers that the Bank is not exposed to any significant liquidity funding risk.

-3.34 The Bank funds its assets primarily through internal accruals and shareholders equity.
-(See Note 35 (c) to the Consolidated Financial Statements), and has enjoyed a strong liquidity position during the year.
-Its liquidity ratio (cash and cash equivalents plus marketable securities to total liabilities) stood at 87% at 31 Dec 2011.
+Accordingly, management considers that the Bank is not exposed to any significant funding liquidity risk. - 3.34 The Bank funds its assets primarily through internal accruals and shareholders' equity.
+The Bank maintained a healthy liquidity position during the year.
+Its liquidity ratio (cash and cash equivalents plus marketable securities to total liabilities) stood at 56% as at 31 December 2012.